2025 Chairman’s Corner

 There are only two business reporters left at The Post out of a department that once had 18 people.
 We are generalists by default, but specialists in real estate by necessity.
 Real estate stories generate more online traffic than any other business beat.
 Real estate is business news in crystalline form.
 If an AI system ever takes over our business coverage, I am pretty sure it would be writing mostly real estate stories.

 Whether you specialize in real estate, or like me, you are juggling several business beats, consider joining NAREE if you haven’t.
-And while you are at it, consider entering NAREE’s journalism contest, now in its 74th year.
-The entry window for content produced in 2023 runs from Feb.
+And while you are at it, consider entering NAREE’s journalism contest, now in its 75th year.
+The entry window for content produced in 2024 runs from Feb.
 1 to March 1.
 There are multiple categories, and the $75 entry fee covers the membership fee.
 Most journalists first learn about NAREE because of the annual contest.
 Some return for the insights, sources and stories they consistently pick up every year at the conference.
 And if you come more than a few times, you will meet people you look forward to seeing again.
-It is a welcoming group and I invite you to join us this year in Austin at the Hyatt Regency Hotel from June 18 to 21.
+It is a welcoming group and I invite you to join us this year in New Orleans at the Hotel Monteleone from June 16 to 19.
 We hope to see you there!

 Aldo has covered real estate, the economy and economic development at The Denver Post since 1990.
 He has a M.A. in Journalism from the University of Missouri.